Letters of Continued Interest

 After sending your letter, breathe

 It’s normal to feel initially anxious when you receive a deferral, but don’t let it ruin your senior year.
 Keep in mind that neither a deferral nor a rejection is necessarily a reflection of you as a student.
+Our College Application Crash Course encourages rising seniors working on their applications to consider how they might plan for their LOCI because we know how frustrating it can be to feel paralyzed by a deferral.
 In case you find yourself on a waitlist in April when schools release their final decisions, you should take this post-application period to start applying for summer internships, research opportunities, or current competitions to have something to update other schools with.
-Your future-self will thank you for being proactive—plus, a summer internship will ensure that you start your freshman year off right.
+Your future self will thank you for being proactive—plus, a summer internship will ensure that you start your freshman year off right.

 2023-24 Colleges that offer ED2: